- General Education

 Q: How do I change my password?

 A: Your Northland College network login password can be changed when you are logged into a campus computer.
-This can be achieved by logging into a computer, and pressing the key combination Ctrl , Alt , and Delete simultaneously.
-Then click on the Change Password tab.
+This can be achieved by logging into a computer lab computer, and pressing the key combination Ctrl-Alt-Delete simultaneously.
+Then select Change Password.
 Your Northland College email account password is web-based and can be changed anytime you log into your email account.

 Passwords should be a unique combination of letters and numbers.
-Remember to never give your password out under any circumstances.
+Remember to never share your password.
 The more complex you make your password, the more your security, privacy, and safety increases.

 Q: What information do I need to know about my student email?

-A: All student email accounts are located at Microsoft Live@EDU.
+A: All student email accounts are located at Microsoft Office 365.
 The out-sourced service provides students with a high level of service and many features.

 Q: How long will my e-mail address be active after I graduate?